CidreBouche/Project_0/tools/02_hdl_unifier/README.md

-I am not sure i can put every hdls in a mess in the resulting vhd file.
+After simulating with Aldec Rivera Pro 2023.04, it seems puting all the HDLs in a mess is fine.
-Maybe I will have to somehow chose an order OR would create pkgs solve the possible issue ?
+I will still consider adding packages.
+At least for the top level aka. x_bit_adder at the moment.